renovatebot/renovate/docs/usage/self-hosted-configuration.md

 This is set to `true` by default, meaning that any settings (such as `schedule`) take maximum priority even against custom settings existing inside individual repositories.
 It will also override any settings in `packageRules`.

-## forkMode

-You probably have no need for this option - it is an experimental setting for the Renovate hosted GitHub App.
-If this is set to `true` then Renovate will fork the repository into the personal space of the person owning the Personal Access Token.

 ## forkToken

-You probably don't need this option - it is an experimental setting for the Renovate hosted GitHub App.
+You probably don't need this option - it is an experimental setting developed for the Forking Renovate hosted GitHub App.

-This should be set to a Personal Access Token (GitHub only) when `forkMode` is set to `true`.
+If this value is configured then Renovate:

-Renovate will use this token to fork the repository into the personal space of the person owning the Personal Access Token.
+- forks the target repository into the account that owns the PAT
+- keep this fork's default branch up-to-date with the target

 Renovate will then create branches on the fork and opens Pull Requests on the parent repository.

 ## gitNoVerify